gaboesquivel/gaboesquivel/content/tech/zustand.md

 # Zustand

-A small, fast, and scalable state management solution for React applications.
+A small React state library with a hook API and little boilerplate.